About the Trainer

-Her training methods are committed to the ethical principle that the least possible aversion should be utilized as a guiding principle in constructing behavior change programs.
-The focus is on helping companion animals and their guardians live together in a trusting relationship, through empowerment, rather than using outdated methods that can damage the relationship and hinder the well being of individual animals.
-She also understands that training tools have a place and they can be used fairly after a strong foundation based on positive reinforcement has taken place.
+My training methods are committed to helping companion animals and their owners to live together in a trusting relationship, through empowerment, rather than using outdated methods that can damage the relationship and hinder the well being of individual animals.
+I also understands that training tools have a place and they can be used fairly after a strong foundation based on positive reinforcement has taken place.
 The reality is that there are plenty of competing reinforcers in the real world.
-Valentina strives to help companion animal guardians and working dogs handlers to develop informed choices when it comes to anything involving their dogs.
+My goal is to help regular dog owners to inprove relations with their dogs

 Dip.ADT Companion Animal Science Institute